Group testing and local search: is there a computational-statistical gap?: Contributions

 To put Corollary~\ref{no_false_negatives_inf} in to context, let us point out that if $k = \lfloor p^{\alpha} \rfloor, \alpha \in (0,1)$ and we make no assumptions on the value of $\alpha \in (0,1)$, then the best known algorithm (in terms of the number of tests it requires to succeed) for approximate recovery with the guarantee of never introducing false-negative errors is COMP~\cite{survey}.
 Indeed, COMP succeeds given as input at least $ n_{\mathrm{COMP} } \approx \lfloor 1.883 \log_2 {p \choose k } \rfloor$ tests.

-If $\alpha$ is known to be appropriately small then, to the best of our knowledge, the currently best known algorithm among the ones that never introduce false-negative errors is the so-called Separate Decoding algorithm of~\cite{scarlett2018near}.
+If $\alpha$ is known to be appropriately small then, to the best of our knowledge, the currently best known algorithm among the ones that with high probability never introduce false-negative errors is the so-called Separate Decoding algorithm of~\cite{scarlett2018near}.
 In particular, Separate Decoding requires as input (asymptotically) at least

 tests, assuming we choose the value of $\nu$ so that it satisfies $(1-\nu/k)^k = 1/2$.
 (Note that $\ln 2 \approx 0.693$.)
-Thus, if $\alpha$ is sufficiently large, say $\alpha\ge 0.559 $, then it can be easily checked that the algorithm of Corollary~\ref{no_false_negatives_inf} outperforms both COMP and Separate Decoding on the task of approximate recovery with the guarantee of never introducing false-negative errors.
+Thus, if $\alpha$ is sufficiently large, say $\alpha\ge 0.56 $, then it can be easily checked that the algorithm of Corollary~\ref{no_false_negatives_inf} outperforms both COMP and Separate Decoding on the task of approximate recovery with the guarantee of never introducing false-negative errors, with high probability.

 As a final remark, the proof of Theorem~\ref{local_search_theorem_informal} is conceptually straightforward but technically elaborate.
 We thus view it as an important first step towards a rigorous understanding of the optimization landscape.
-The main proof strategy is presented in Section~\ref{local_search_proof}, while the proofs of some of the more technical intermediate lemmas are deferred to Appendix~\ref{omitted_local}.
+(We stress though that, based on our calculations, we do not expect the complete absence of bad local minima at rates close to the information theoretic threshold.
+In other words, we conjecture that the use of \textit{stochastic} local search (\textit{positive temperature} local MCMC methods) would be necessary for success at rates close to the information theoretic threshold.
+We leave the rigorous investigation of the above fact as future work.)
+The main proof strategy is presented in Appendix~\ref{local_search_proof}, while the proofs of some of the more technical intermediate lemmas are deferred to Appendix~\ref{omitted_local}.